AhmedAAkl/Rust_Programming_Lang/TheUltimate_Rust_Crash_Course/README.md

 # Ultimate Rust Crash Course

+## This is an implementation for the exercises in the Rust Course in Udemy.

 This is the companion repository for the [Ultimate Rust Crash Course] published online, presented live at O'Reilly virtual events, or in person.
 You will get the most out of this training experience by trying to accomplish the [exercises] in this repository and watching (or attending)